Everything You Need To Know About Git

 Populate the

-folder on your computer (i.e., local repo) with the files from the remote repo’s master branch.$ git pull origin master
+project-namefolder on your computer (i.e., local repo) with the files from the remote repo’s master branch.$ git pull origin master -

 List the files in your

-folder to make sure the pull was successful.
-You should see this folder populated with files downloaded from the remote repo$ ls
+project-namefolder to make sure the pull was successful.
+You should see this folder populated with files downloaded from the remote repo$ ls -

 Link your “local git repo” to another remote git repo that userB owns.
 Recall you forked the

-repo from userB.
+project-namerepo from userB.
 The upstream user’s (i.e., userB) repo.
-Call thisupstream
+Call thisupstream.$ git remote add upstream https://github.com/userB/project-name -

 Make sure